jhughes2112/k8smaker/README.md

 # k8smaker
-A fully scripted Kubernetes deployment

-This is a personal project to make it easier to setup a Kubernetes cluster from scratch, fully ready to launch pods.
-It's a single-command deployment by way of Bash script that simply and cleanly arranges the prerequisites for K8s, allows for an explicit data folder where `etcd` and `Docker` data are stored, and a few other conveniences.
-If you have read many of the walkthroughs on installing Kubernetes manually, this is pretty much all of those steps and suggestions smashed together and fully automated.
+Automating all the things!

+This is a personal project to make it easier to stand up a Kubernetes cluster from a fresh install of Ubuntu.
+The number of times I have done these dozens of steps, I cannot count.
+Rather than keep the cheat sheet of commands with me, I wrote this set of scripts so I can essentially wipe out a machine, pull down this repo, and launch the **k8smaker_init** script and BAM, Kubernetes cluster on one machine.

+Furthermore, the documentation for all the things you should do to setup a machine is fairly scattered.
+Every step is important, of course, but if you have read some of the walkthroughs on installing Kubernetes, most of them include relatively few of the preconditioning steps.
+The **k8smaker_precondition** script runs on every machine, so if there's anything you need to add to it, fork and have at it.
+Send me a PR if it's something everyone should do--I'm sure I missed some things.

+# Usage
-All these scripts are intended to run from the first machine in the k8s cluster, which we'll call `control-node1`.
-It sets up an ssh key on initialization and copies it to the other nodes so it can poke in the appropriate script and join them to the cluster.
+- All these scripts are intended to run from the first machine in the k8s cluster, which we'll call `control-node`.

-At least in my case, I have some bare metal machines that boot from a slow drive, but there's a really fast NVME drive that I want everything to be stored on, for obvious reasons.  **k8smaker** lets you specify a block device that gets auto-mounted to the data folder you specified, and makes Docker and etcd data live underneath that point.
-You can obviously also use that space for storage volumes or bind mounts or whatever, too.
+- Take a moment to edit **k8smaker_config** to change the name of the cluster, the bootstrap token, and anything else you want.
+- If you have an existing Docker install with things running that you care about **do not run these scripts**.
+They uninstall and reinstall with wild abandon.
+In particular, **k8smaker_deleteall** lives up to its name and will aggressively destroy data.
+- Run **k8smaker_init** and that node will become the `control-node`.
+It will be etcd,control,worker initially.
+- If you want more nodes in your cluster, run **k8smaker_addworker <ip/machine-name>** and it will be added to the cluster.
+At that time, the `control-node` will revert back to just etcd,control if you have it set to do so in the config file.

 ## Cluster Configuration
  - Kubernetes 1.18.4
  - Ubuntu 18.04LTS
  - Bare metal or anything else